BA (Hons) Marketing with Advertising and Digital CommunicationsSouthwark Campus

 Our central London location and large and enthusiastic network of alumni mean we have strong – and numerous – our marketing industry contacts.
 On this course, you’ll meet them during your studies and through frequent networking events.
 Last year our marketing students met managers of brands including Coca-Cola, Grazia Magazine, Lynx and Louis Vuitton Moet Hennessey (LVMH) and enjoyed guest lecturers from leading and award winning agencies including Ipsos-Mori, Dixon Baxi and Ogilvy & Mather UK.

-Course modules are accredited by the Institute of Enterprise and Entrepreneurs (IoEE), the Chartered Institute of Marketing and the IDM.
+Course modules are accredited by the Chartered Institute of Marketing.

 - Since its introduction, the marketing programme has enjoyed strong links with the Chartered Institute of Marketing (CIM).
 This award is accredited by the Chartered Institute of Marketing as part of their Dual Award Programme.
 Only a limited number of universities in the UK hold such accreditation.
 As a result, our graduates are allowed direct entry with exemptions onto the CIM Professional Postgraduate Diploma in Marketing.

 All of our Marketing degrees have an optional one-year placement module.
 You can take this between the second and final year of study.
 To give you a competitive edge when you graduate, you’ll be encouraged to undertake either a formal full year placement or to build a portfolio of work experience and voluntary work.
 Our students have undertaken marketing placements in companies such as Rolls Royce, InterContinental Hotels and Intel, as well as in smaller entrepreneurial businesses, and in communications, branding and sales agencies.